 Play Family Road Trip Games

-Car games are a nice distraction for long stretches of highway.
+Road trip games are a nice distraction for long stretches of highway.
 Here’s one of our favorites: Ask one person to secretly choose something outside of the car to count.
 It could be mailboxes, street signs, police cars – just about anything goes.
-Each time the chosen item is seen by the person, he counts it out loud.
+Each time the chosen item is seen by that person, he counts it out loud.
 The rest of the family has to try and figure out what he is counting.
 Whoever guesses correctly gets a turn to count.
 The goal is to stump your family by counting something that nobody can figure out.

 Master the Fine Art of Parental Patience